Computational quantum transport: a scattering approach perspective: Scattering formalism for discrete models

 If a discrete symmetry coexists with a conservation law $\hat{A}$, it must map an eigensubspace of $\hat{A}$ onto another eigensubspace of $\hat{A}$, possibly the same one \cite{varjas2018}.
 If different eigensubspaces are related by one or more discrete symmetries, we define the modes $\Phi$ in one of these subspaces by applying the discrete symmetry $\mathcal{T}$, $\mathcal{P}$, and/or $\mathcal{C}$ (in the order defined above) to the modes in the other subspace.

-When $\mathcal{P}^2 = -1$, its presence guarantees a Kramers-like degeneracy of propagating modes with the same velocity at $E=0$ for the high symmetry momenta $k=0$ and $k=\pi$.
-We determine pair of modes related by particle-hole symmetry at these momenta by selecting an arbitrary mode $\phi$, computing its particle-hole partner $\mathcal{P} \phi$, and projecting the remaining modes at this momentum onto the subspace orthogonal to this pair.
+When $\mathcal{P}^2 = -1$, its presence guarantees a Kramers-like degeneracy of propagating modes with the same velocity at $E=0$ for the high-symmetry momenta $k=0$ and $k=\pi$.
+We determine a pair of modes related by particle-hole symmetry at these momenta by selecting an arbitrary mode $\phi$, computing its particle-hole partner $\mathcal{P} \phi$, and projecting the remaining modes at this momentum onto the subspace orthogonal to this pair.

-When $\mathcal{P}^2=1$ at a high symmetry momentum $k=0$ or $k=\pi$ and $E=0$, we cannot use the strategy of choosing the wave function of one mode in a pair by acting with the symmetry on another mode.
+When $\mathcal{P}^2=1$ at a high-symmetry momentum $k=0$ or $k=\pi$ and $E=0$, we cannot use the strategy of choosing the wave function of one mode in a pair by acting with the symmetry on another mode.
 To implement a symmetry-adapted basis in this case, we choose the mode wave functions such that they are mapped by $\mathcal{P}$ onto themselves.
-To do so, we compute the action of $\mathcal{P}$ within the space of modes with the same velocity at a high symmetry momentum: $\Omega = \Phi^\dagger \mathcal{P} \Phi$.
-Transforming $\Phi \rightarrow \Phi \Omega^{1/2}$ through a diagonalization of the $\Omega$ matrix achieves the desired result $\phi = \mathcal{P} \phi$ at a high symmetry momentum.
+To do so, we compute the action of $\mathcal{P}$ within the space of modes with the same velocity at a high-symmetry momentum: $\Omega = \Phi^\dagger \mathcal{P} \Phi$.
+Transforming $\Phi \rightarrow \Phi \Omega^{1/2}$ through a diagonalization of the $\Omega$ matrix achieves the desired result $\phi = \mathcal{P} \phi$ at a high-symmetry momentum.

 The combination of the presence/absence of different symmetries gives rise to many possible scenarios for the properties of the obtained scattering matrix using the above construction \cite{fulga2012}.
-As an example, in the case where only time reversal symmetry is present, without additional conservation law, one arrives at
+As an example, in the case where only time reversal symmetry is present, without an additional conservation law, we find